Trøndelag

 Trøndelag (/no-NO-03/; or is a county in central Norway, coextensive with the Trøndelag region (also known as Midt-Norge or Midt-Noreg, "Mid-Norway").
 It was created in 1687, then named Trondhjem County (Trondhjems Amt); in 1804 the county was split into Nord-Trøndelag and Sør-Trøndelag by the King of Denmark-Norway.
 After over two centuries of separation, in 2018 they were reunited following a referendum held two years earlier.

 The largest city in Trøndelag is the city of Trondheim.
 The administrative centre is Steinkjer, while Trondheim functions as the office of the county mayor.
 Both cities serve the office of the county governor; however, Steinkjer houses the main functions.

 Trøndelag county and the neighbouring Møre og Romsdal county together form what is known as Central Norway.
 A person from Trøndelag is called a trønder.
 The dialect spoken in the area, trøndersk, is characterized by dropping out most vowel endings; see apocope.

 Trøndelag is one of the most fertile regions of Norway, with large agricultural output.
 The majority of the production ends up in the Norwegian cooperative system for meat and milk, but farm produce is a steadily growing business.

 Name

 The Old Norse form of the name was Þrǿndalǫg.
-The first element is the genitive plural of þrǿndr which means "person from Trøndelag", while the second is lǫg (plural of lag which means "law; district/people with a common law" (compare Danelaw, Gulaþingslǫg and Njarðarlǫg).
-A parallel name for the same district was Þróndheimr which means "the homeland (heim) of the þrǿndr". Þróndheimr may be older since the first element has a stem form without umlaut.
+The first element is the genitive plural of þrǿndr which means “person from Trøndelag”, while the second is lǫg (plural of lag which means “law; district/people with a common law” (compare Danelaw, Gulaþingslǫg and Njarðarlǫg).
+A parallel name for the same district was Þróndheimr which means “the homeland (heim) of the þrǿndr”. Þróndheimr may be older since the first element has a stem form without umlaut, cf. the older singular þróndr of þrǿndr (plural).

+Þrǿndr also has a cognate in Old English as Þrōwendas (plural), which is the basis of various Modern English translations of the name, such as Throwends and Throwendham.

 The county and national governments have also approved a Southern Sami name for the county: Trööndelage.
 When it is used with the word for county, it is Trööndelagen fylhke.